The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Abstract

 \section{Abstract}

-{Frailty is an important condition in aging medicine characterized by diminished physiological reserve and increased vulnerability to stressors.
-However, frailty assessment remains subjective, heterogeneous, and difficult to scale in clinical practice.
-Gait is a sensitive marker of biological aging, capturing multisystem decline before overt disability.
-Yet the application of modern computer vision to gait-based frailty assessment has been limited by small, imbalanced datasets and a lack of clinically representative benchmarks.
-In this work, we introduce a publicly available silhouette-based frailty gait dataset collected in a clinically realistic setting, spanning the full frailty spectrum and including older adults who use walking aids.
-Using this dataset, we evaluate how pretrained gait recognition models can be adapted for frailty classification under limited data conditions.
-We study both convolutional and hybrid attention-based architectures and show that predictive performance depends primarily on how pretrained representations are transferred rather than architectural complexity alone.
-Across models, selectively freezing low-level gait representations while allowing higher-level features to adapt yields more stable and generalizable performance than either full fine-tuning or rigid freezing.
-Conservative handling of class imbalance further improves training stability, and combining complementary learning objectives enhances discrimination between clinically adjacent frailty states.
-Interpretability analyses reveal consistent model attention to lower-limb and pelvic regions, aligning with established biomechanical correlates of frailty.
-Together, these findings establish gait-based representation learning as a scalable, non-invasive, and interpretable framework for frailty assessment and support the integration of modern biometric modeling approaches into aging research and clinical practice.}
+{Frailty is a key aging condition, yet its assessment remains subjective and difficult to scale.
+Gait is a sensitive marker of biological aging, but computer vision approaches have been limited by small, imbalanced datasets.
+We introduce a publicly available silhouette-based frailty gait dataset spanning the full frailty spectrum, including walking-aid users.
+Using this dataset, we evaluate adaptation of pretrained gait recognition models under limited data.
+Across architectures, performance depends more on transfer strategy than model complexity: selectively freezing low-level representations while adapting higher-level features yields more stable and generalizable results.
+Careful handling of class imbalance improves discrimination between clinically adjacent states, and interpretability analyses highlight lower-limb and pelvic regions consistent with frailty biomechanics.
+These findings support gait-based representation learning as a scalable and interpretable framework for frailty assessment.}

 \keywords{Frailty assessment, Age-related gait analysis, Computer vision, Transfer learning, Biometric representation learning}